gajananpp/puppeteer-ide-extension/README.md

 This extension will add an extra tab named "Puppeteer IDE" in browser's developer tools from where you can write and execute puppeteer scripts.

-You can access [page](https://pptr.dev/#?product=Puppeteer&version=v13.0.0&show=api-class-page) instance variable directly for the tab in which developer tools is opened.
+Use [page](https://pptr.dev/#?product=Puppeteer&version=v13.0.0&show=api-class-page) instance variable directly for the tab in which developer tools is opened.

 On clicking `Execute` button, the script will be executed on the inspected tab.

-The script will be auto saved as you are editing it.
+The script will be auto saved as it is being edited.

 ## Screenshots